Replacing a Drop-In, Surface-Mounted Sink

-- The sink will be fastened to the countertop with a series of small clips.
-Simply unscrew the clips to loosen and remove them.
+The sink will be fastened to the countertop with a series of small clips.
+Simply unscrew the clips from beneath to loosen and remove them.
 Then carefully lift out the sink with the faucet attached.

 Prepare the Sink Opening in the Countertop

-Once the sink and faucet are lifted out, it will pretty much look like this—a gaping hole.
-Don't worry—now is the time to ready the new sink for installation.
+Once the sink and faucet are lifted out, it will pretty much look like a gaping hole.
+That's normal—now is the time to ready the new sink for installation.

 Clean the edges of the old sink opening of all old plumbers putty or caulk.
 Carefully scrape the residual putty or caulk with a putty knife, if necessary.
 Clean the area with a household surface cleaner.

 Install the Faucet and Hose Spray in the New Sink

 Place the New Sink Into the Countertop

 Once the faucet assembly is attached to the sink, turn your attention to preparing the sink itself.

 With the sink still in an upside-down position, place a bead of plumber's putty or silicone caulk around the complete edge of the sink.
 Make sure to locate the putty or caulk near the outer edge of the sink so that it will make full contact with the countertop when installed.